-For each elevation the azimuthal-velocity shear is computed using a centred-difference method.
-In the case of residual velocity folds or dealiasing errors, a quality check is in place.
-If an area of more than three adjacent pixels exceeds the Nyquist velocity (Fabry, 2015) of the corresponding elevation, the Nyquist interval is added or subtracted to reduce the absolute value of the shear in this area.
+For each elevation the azimuthal velocity shear is computed using a centered-difference method.
+In case of residual velocity folds or dealiasing errors, a quality check is in place.
+If an area of more than three adjacent pixels exceeds the Nyquist velocity (Fabry, 2015) of the corresponding elevation, the Nyquist interval is added or subtracted to reduce the absolute value of the

+- shear in this area.
 With Nyquist velocities being quite low (Feldmann et al., 2020), particularly in the lower elevations, the azimuthal shear can physically exceed the Nyquist interval.
 However, usually this will occur in isolated high-shear gates and not in larger areas.
 Velocity folds and dealiasing errors however produce contiguous lines of erroneous azimuthal shear and can thus be corrected for in this method.
-The mesocyclone detection presented here is thus less sensitive to dealiasing errors as long as the edges of folds can be distinguished from physical shear and the estimation of rotational velocity does not cross a velocity alias.
+The mesocyclone detection presented here is thus less sensitive to dealiasing errors, as long as the edges of folds can be distinguished from physical shear and the estimation of rotational velocity does not cross - 450 a foldvelocity alias.

-B2 Rotation detection
+B2 Rotation Detection

 Within each elevation, the convective cells are evaluated iteratively.
-From the azimuthal shear $dv/d\Theta$, first pattern vectors are constructed.
-Consecutive areas of shear exceeding a threshold $dv/d\Theta$ are conserved if they exceed 1 km in length and contain at least three gates.
-All other data are discarded.
+From the azimuthal shear $\frac{dv}{d\Theta}$ , first pattern vectors are constructed.
+Consecutive areas of shear exceeding a threshold $\frac{dv}{d\Theta}$ are conserved, if they exceed 1 km in length and contain at least three gates.
+All other data is discarded.
 These pattern vectors are merged over the ranges using 8-bit connectivity.
-If pattern vectors neighbour each other over a corner or directly, they are considered one area.
+If pattern vectors neighbor each other over a corner, or directly, they are considered one area.
 These resulting areas are then further evaluated.
-They each need to exceed a minimum rotational velocity and vorticity threshold Δv (Eq.
-B1) and ζ (Eq.
-B2; see Table B1).
-Additionally, their aspect ratio needs to be less than 1 : 3, approximating circular objects.
+They each need to exceed a minimum rotational velocity and vorticity threshold $\Delta v$ (Eq.
+B1) and $\zeta$ (Eq.
+B2, see Table B1).
+Additionally, their aspect ratio needs to be less than 1:3, approximating circular objects.:

-$$\Delta v = \frac{v{\text{max,inbound}} - v{\text{max,outbound}}}{2} \tag{B1}$$ and where Δx is the Cartesian distance between the velocity maxima.
+$$\Delta v = \frac{v{max,inbound} - v{max,outbound}}{2} \tag{B1}$$

+460 and

-$$\zeta = 2 \cdot \frac{v{\text{max,inbound}} - v{\text{max,outbound}}}{\Delta x}, \tag{B2}$$
+$$\zeta = 2 \cdot \frac{v{max,inbound} - v{max,outbound}}{\Delta x},\tag{B2}$$